vitar/3sf/src/SDLC-Framework/100-theory/160-stable-rules-layer.md

 | **Learning Rules** | R9, R10, R11, R12 | Ensure system feedback, trust, and improvement scale sustainably. |

 This grouping enables easier auditing and rule mapping to maturity models and practices.

+## When Rules Collide

+In complex delivery environments, Stable Rules can appear to conflict — for example, **R6 (Flow Requires Limits)** may constrain **R8 (Change as a Continuous Signal)** when too many concurrent adaptations overload the system.<br/>
+Such collisions are not failures but **tensions to be balanced**.

+When conflicts arise:

+- Return to **Alignment Rules (R1–R4)** — they define purpose and coherence.
+- Reassess which rule serves system stability under current context.
+- Revisit decisions once conditions change — rule prioritization is dynamic, not static.

 ## SRL → SDLC Mapping